How Can I Manage and Master My Tracking Tools in WIX?

 Therefore, these tools are also crucial if you want to boost your traffic figures.
-That is, they offer insights into your traffic, which allows you to take actions to gain more leads and customers.
+That is, they offer insights into your traffic, which allows you to take action to gain more leads and customers.

 While there are countless different analytics suites out there, the process for installing and managing them does not vary greatly.
 Nor do the key insights and metrics available in each.